 And the parents are still responsible for the mortgage.

-There are tax implications you need to know about for quit claiming property to your family members.
+But there are tax implications you need to know about.

-Let’s assume you are transferring your property to your children via a quitclaim deed in Georgia.
+Let’s assume you are transferring your property to your children via a quitclaim deed.

 They would be subject to a “carryover basis” vs “step-up basis.”